stdonnelly/ats-tracking-system/README.md

 There is now (as of version 0.2.0) a graphical interface, with the executable`ats-tracking`.
 This uses [Slint](https://slint.dev/).
 Currently, there are some features present in the CLI version, but not the GUI version.
-Some of these features are irrelevant to the GUI (i.e. a partial update is unnecessar because the app can just pre-fill the form).
+Some of these features are irrelevant to the GUI (i.e. a partial update is unnecessary because the app can just pre-fill the form).

 ## License